Marlborough Town Hall: History

 The first town hall in Marlborough was a medieval structure which was rebuilt in 1654, remodelled to a design by John Hammond at a cost of £1,025 in 1793, and altered to facilitate hearings of the county court in 1867.
 It was constructed on pillars, so that markets could be held on the open ground floor, with an assembly hall on the first floor.
 It was in this building that, in 1877, the member of parliament and future Prime Minister, William Ewart Gladstone, gave a speech exhorting the government to remove all obstacles preventing unemployed people from securing work.
 It was also used as a venue for public events including boxing and wrestling.
 However, by the late 19th century it had become dilapidated and, with only one wooden staircase, it was considered dangerous and was demolished in 1900.

-The current building was designed by Charles Ponting in the Renaissance style, built by R. Hiller in red brick with hamstone dressings at a cost of £11,000 and was officially opened by the mayor, Thomas Free, on 8 October 1902.
+The current building was designed by Charles Ponting in the Renaissance style, built by R. Hillier in red brick with hamstone dressings at a cost of £11,000 and was officially opened by the mayor, Thomas Free, on 8 October 1902.
 The design involved a symmetrical main frontage with three bays facing southwest down the High Street.
 The central bay featured a short flight of steps leading up to a recessed round-headed doorway flanked by pedestals, paired Doric order columns and large brackets supporting a stone balustraded balcony; there was a prominent stained glass bay window on the first floor and a segmental pediment above with a coat of arms in the tympanum.
 The outer bays were fenestrated by round-headed windows with architraves and keystones.
 Internally, the principal rooms were the main assembly room on the first floor, the council chamber, which became the meeting place of Marlborough Borough Council, and the court room, which became the venue for the local quarter session hearings.
 The Marquess of Ailesbury presented a fine chair for the use of the mayor while presiding in the council chamber.